 There is only one acceptable answer to this question and that answer is “you.”

-However, if you make the wrong decision about how to receive your Medicare, your health could be managed by a budget analyst more concerned about the profits of a big insurance company than your best health outcome.
+However, if you make the wrong decision about how to receive your Medicare, your health could be managed by an insurance company’s budget analyst often more concerned about the profits of his employer than your best health outcome.

-On the other hand, if you choose to receive your Medicare through a private, for-profit restricted-access Medicare Advantage plan, your health care decisions are often made by a budget analyst who is focused on managing the costs of your care than working to deliver the best health outcome for you.
+On the other hand, if you choose to receive your Medicare through a private, for-profit restricted-access Medicare Advantage plan, your health care decisions are often made by a budget analyst who is more focused on managing the costs of your care than working to deliver the best health outcome for you.

-In today’s internet content-rich world, you have access to a wealth of information about your health and the health care providers you can choose with regular Medicare.
+With today’s internet, you have access to a wealth of information about your health and the health care providers you can choose with regular Medicare.
 You have more control and input into the decisions about your health than any generation before.

 You should never give up this benefit by assigning your Medicare benefits to a private, for-profit, restricted-choice Medicare Advantage plan.